 The letters Columbus at the Columbus airport

-Altough we had a full program, we found time each day to explore the city.
+Although we had a full schedule, we still found time to explore the city each day.

 Scioto river